 The best part is it’s easy to find establishments that serve some or all of these dishes.

-Lately, there are other regional Chinese dishes that Cebuanos are learning to love, such as milk tea with pearls.
+Lately, there are other regional Chinese food that Cebuanos are learning to love, such as milk tea with pearls.
 But if you look closely, even some of the most authentic Filipino dishes have traces of Chinese influence.

 For instance, Cebu’s very own humba is believed to have been influenced by Hong Ba or more popularly known as Hong Shao Rou (red braised pork belly), not the Spanish adobo.
 Even the way the infamous lechon is prepared and cooked is heavily influenced by Chinese cuisine considering the Cebuano version hardly needs any condiment to compliment its taste.